 and raise Lazarus from the dead:

 But though he had done so many miracles before them, yet they believed not on him: That the saying of Esaias the prophet might be fulfilled, which he spake, Lord, who hath believed our report? and to whom hath the arm of the Lord been revealed?
 Therefore they could not believe, because that Esaias said again, He hath blinded their eyes, and hardened their heart; that they should not see with their eyes, nor understand with their heart, and be converted, and I should heal them.
 These things said Esaias, when he saw his glory, and spake of him.
 Nevertheless among the chief rulers also many believed on him; but because of the Pharisees they did not confess him, lest they should be put out of the synagogue: For they loved the praise of men more than the praise of God.
 Jesus cried and said, He that believeth on me, believeth not on me, but on him that sent me.
 And he that seeth me seeth him that sent me.
 I am come a light into the world, that whosoever believeth on me should not abide in darkness.
 And if any man hear my words, and believe not, I judge him not: for I came not to judge the world, but to save the world.
 He that rejected me, and receiveth not my words, hath one that judgeth him: the word that I have spoken, the same shall judge him in the last day.
 For I have not spoken of myself; but the Father which sent me, he gave me a commandment, what I should say, and what I should speak.
-And I know that his commandment is life everlasting: whatsoever I speak therefore, even as the Father said unto me, so I speak.-John 12:37-50***Isaiah (Esaias) the prophet was an Israelite, a descendant of Abraham (Abram the Hebrew) and Sarah (Sarai), Isaac and Rebekah, and Isaac and Rebekah's youngest fraternal twin son Jacob (Israel).
+And I know that his commandment is life everlasting: whatsoever I speak therefore, even as the Father said unto me, so I speak.-John 12:37-50***Isaiah (Esaias) the prophet was an Israelite descended from Abraham (Abram the Hebrew) and Sarah (Sarai), Isaac and Rebekah, and Isaac and Rebekah's youngest fraternal twin son Jacob (Israel).
 Isaiah's wife was a prophetess, and at least 2 sons, Shear-jashub and Maher-shalal-hash-baz, were born to Isaiah and his wife.
-King Uzziah (Azariah) was an Israelite descended from Jacob and his 1st wife Leah, and Jacob and Leah's 4th born son Judah.
-King Uzziah was the 9th king to rule Judah, the southern nation in the Promised Land, the land that the Lord God promised to give to Abraham, and Isaac, and to Jacob, and their descendants.
-During the same year that Uzziah died after reigning 52 years, Isaiah saw a divine vision and heard the voice of the Lord God and answered the Lord God.
-Uzziah's son Jotham was the 10th king to rule Judah.
-Jotham's son Ahaz was the 11th king, and Ahaz's son Hezekiah was the 12th king to rule Judah.
-Isaiah proclaimed the words of the Lord God to the Israelites when Uzziah, Jotham, Ahaz, and Hezekiah reigned, and Isaiah personally spoke to Ahaz and Hezekiah, and Isaiah received revelations from the Lord God about Jesus the Christ.
+King Uzziah (Azariah) was the 9th king to rule Judah, the southern nation in the Promised Land, the land that the Lord God promised to give to Abraham, and Isaac, and to Jacob, and their descendants.
+Uzziah was from the tribe of Judah, descended from Jacob and his 1st wife Leah, and Jacob and Leah's 4th born son Judah.
+During the last year of Uzziah's 52-year reign, Isaiah saw a divine vision, and heard the voice of the Lord God, and answered the Lord God.
+Jotham, the son born to Uzziah and Jerushah, was the 10th king to rule Judah.
+Jotham's son Ahaz was the 11th king to reign.
+Hezekiah, the son born to Ahaz and Abi (Abijah), was the 12th king to rule Judah.
+Isaiah proclaimed the words of the Lord God to the Israelites when Uzziah, Jotham, Ahaz, and Hezekiah reigned, and personally spoke to Ahaz and Hezekiah.
+Moreover, Isaiah received revelations from the Lord God about Jesus the Christ.
 Hezekiah's great-great-grandson Jehoiakim (Eliakim) was the 17th king to rule Judah.
-During Jehoiakim's reign, the Babylonians (Chaldeans) invaded Judah and Jerusalem, the royal city, and King Nebuchadnezzar, ruler of Babylon, began looting the temple of the Lord.
-During the reign of Jehoiakim's son King Jehoiachin (Jeconiah/Coniah), the 18th king, the Babylonians took more prominent Israelites, including Jehoiachin, his wives and mother, to Babylon.
+During Jehoiakim's 11-year reign, the Babylonians (Chaldeans) invaded Judah and Jerusalem, the royal city, and King Nebuchadnezzar, ruler of Babylon, began looting the temple of the Lord.
+Jehoiachin (Jeconiah/Coniah), the son born to Jehoiakim and Nehushta, was the 18th king to rule Judah.
+During Jehoiachin's 3-month reign, the Babylonians took more prominent Israelites, including Jehoiachin, his wives and mother, to Babylon.
 During the 11th year of the reign of Jehoiakim's brother King Zedekiah (Mattaniah), the 19th king to rule Judah, the Babylonians conquered Jerusalem, according to the will of the Lord God, due to the idolatry and other wickedness of the Israelites.
-Over 100 years earlier, the Assyrians invaded the northern nation of Israel in the Promised Land and conquered the royal city, Samaria, according to the will of the Lord God, due to the idolatry and other wickedness of the Israelites.
-Over 500 years after Israelites began returning to Judah and Jerusalem, Jesus, the Christ, the Son of God, was born.
-Jesus was conceived of the Holy Spirit in the womb of Mary, a virgin, and Jesus was born into the tribe of Judah, the tribe of Judah's kings, to Mary and her husband Joseph when Mary was a virgin.
-Approximately 30 years after Jesus was born to Joseph and Mary, Jesus was baptized in the Jordan River by Mary's relative John the Baptist, from the tribe of Jacob and Leah's 3rd born son Levi.
+The divinely inspired Scriptures of the Holy Bible reveal that over 100 years earlier, the Assyrians invaded the northern nation of Israel in the Promised Land and conquered the royal city, Samaria, according to the will of the Lord God, due to the idolatry and other wickedness of the Israelites.
+Over 500 years after Israelites began returning to Judah and Jerusalem, Jesus, the Christ, the Son of God, was born, and John the Baptist was born.
+John the Baptist was born into the tribe of Jacob and Leah's 3rd born son Levi to Zechariah (Zacharias) the priest and his wife Elizabeth (Elisabeth).
+Jesus the Christ was conceived of the Holy Spirit in the womb of Elizabeth's relative Mary, a virgin, and Jesus was born into the tribe of Judah, the tribe of Judah's kings, to Mary and her husband Joseph when Mary was a virgin.
+Approximately 30 years after John the Baptist and Jesus the Christ were born, Jesus was baptized in the Jordan River by John the Baptist.
 Jesus having prayed, the heavens tearing open, the Holy Spirit descended as a dove and lit upon Jesus.
 The Lord God in heaven audibly acknowledged his Son Jesus, and the Holy Spirit led Jesus into the desert wilderness.
-Jesus fasted for 40 days and nights and was tempted.
-Afterwards, Jesus was tended to by angels, and Jesus went to the area near John the Baptist, and John the Baptist proclaimed Jesus to be the Lamb of God taking away the sin of the world.
+Jesus fasted 40 days and nights and was tempted.
+Afterwards, Jesus was tended to by angels, and Jesus went to the area near John the Baptist, and John the Baptist proclaimed Jesus to be the Lamb of God taking away the sin of the world, and testified that Jesus is the Son of God.
 In Galilee, Jesus told specific Israelite men to follow him, and Jesus began to preach, teach and perform miracles among the Israelites, the treasured and chosen people of the Lord God.
 Jesus fulfilled many of the prophecies that were spoken by Isaiah.
-Several times, when speaking among his disciples, or the scribes, and Pharisees, Jesus spoke of Isaiah and some of the messages Isaiah proclaimed.
-In a synagogue in Nazareth, Galilee, Jesus read some of the words that Isaiah was divinely inspired to write.
+Several times when speaking among his disciples, or the scribes, and Pharisees, Jesus spoke of Isaiah and about some of the messages Isaiah proclaimed.
+In a synagogue in Nazareth, Galilee, Jesus read some of the words that Isaiah revealed.
 Meanwhile, the Roman Empire was ruling the land whereupon the kingdoms of the Israelites previously stood.-Genesis 11:26-50:26, Exodus, Numbers 13:1-14:45, 20:1-29, 26:1-27:12, Deuteronomy 31:1-34:12, Joshua 1:1-4:24, 23:1-24:33, Judges 1:1-2:23, Ruth, 1 Samuel, 2 Samuel, 1 Kings, 2 Kings, 1 Chronicles 1:1-34, 2:1-17, 3:1-24, 6:1-81, 10:1-29:30, 2 Chronicles, Ezra, Isaiah, Matthew, Mark, Luke, John, Acts 1:1-26

 Reference Scriptures: